trinidadCastro/windowsserverdocs.es-es/WindowsServerDocs/networking/technologies/dcb/dcb-manage.md

     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"):

-Para mostrar el estado del bit dispuesto configuración, puedes usar el siguiente comando:
+Para mostrar el estado del bit dispuesto configuración, puede usar el comando siguiente:

     Get-NetQosDcbxSetting